M1HA15/discord-python-bot/README.md

 This is Sparky's official source code!

 Who created the Sparky bot and what should this bot do?
-This bot is created by Mihai✪#9736 and aims to help you moderate your Discord server
+This bot is created by M1HA1#0001 and aims to help you moderate your Discord server

 Need help?
-You can contact M1HA1#0232!
+You can contact on Discord Mihai: M1HA1#0001